High contrast holography through dual modulation: 12 16 Leyla Kabuli , Oliver Cossairt , Florian Schiffers , Nathan Matsuda , Grace Kuo

-We experimentally demonstrate dual modulation with a benchtop system, depicted in the schematic in Fig~\ref{fig:hardware_setup}.
+We experimentally demonstrate dual modulation with a benchtop system, depicted in the schematic in Fig.~\ref{fig:hardware_setup}.
 To facilitate experiments with variable $\Delta_a$, we choose to use two identical reflective SLMs (Holoeye Pluto-2.1 VIS-016) where one SLM is set to amplitude mode using crossed polarizers; the relative resolution of the SLMs is varied by binning pixels on the amplitude modulator.
-A 4$f$ system with unit magnification optically relays the SLMs to be $\delta z = 2.4$ \si{\milli\meter} apart and provides room for beamsplitters to illuminate the reflective modulators.
-A second 4$f$ system (mimicking the eyepiece and the eye lens) demagnifies the image onto a sensor (XIMEA MC089MG-SY) at $z = 20$ \si{\milli\meter}, and both 4$f$ systems include circular apertures in their Fourier planes to filter out SLM higher orders.
-The illumination is a fiber-coupled laser diode (FISBA READYBeam Ind 2), and all images are captured at $\lambda = 520$ \si{\nano\meter}.
-Color results are captured sequentially and visualized in pseudocolor.
-Relative color channel intensities are adjusted.
-See Supplement for experimental setup details.
+A 4$f$ system with unit magnification optically relays the SLMs to be $\delta z = 2.4$~mm apart and provides room for beamsplitters to illuminate the reflective modulators.
+A second 4$f$ system (mimicking the eyepiece and the eye lens) demagnifies the image onto a sensor (XIMEA MC089MG-SY) at $z = 20$~mm, and both 4$f$ systems include circular apertures in their Fourier planes to filter out SLM higher orders.
+The illumination is a fiber-coupled laser diode (FISBA READYBeam Ind 2), and all images are captured at $\lambda = 520$~nm.

 Achieving high-quality experimental results requires calibrating for non-idealities in the system such as source non-uniformities, aberrations in the optics, and nonlinear lookup tables of both SLMs.
 In addition, dual modulation requires accurate registration between the two SLMs.
-We adapt the camera-based calibration approaches of \citet{gracemultisource23}, which uses a physics-inspired forward model trained with a dataset of experimentally captured images.
-After training, the final images are fine-tuned using the active CITL procedure of \citet{peng2020neural}.
-Details of the model and training procedure as well as comparisons without CITL can be found in the Supplement.
+We adapt the camera-based calibration approaches of Multisource Holography~\cite{gracemultisource23}, which uses a physics-inspired forward model trained with a dataset of experimentally captured images.
+After training, the final images are fine-tuned using the active camera-in-the-loop (CITL) procedure~\cite{peng2020neural}.
+Details of the model and training procedure as well as comparisons without CITL can be found in the Supplementary Material.